kelly-xue-wang/ModularApp/docs/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Follows the style guidelines of this project
 - [ ] Tested on all relevant SDK levles and flavors
 - [ ] Does this PR introduce a new library/pattern
-- [ ] Does this PR require a change of infrastrucute
+- [ ] Does this PR require a change of infrastructure
 ## Dependent PRs
 None
 ## Other information